-Joe Hillel has been involved with Newlands Choir for many years and is a vocalist, multi-instrumentalist, composer, and music educator based in Melbourne.
+Joe Hillel has been involved with Newlands Choir for many years and is a vocalist, multi-instrumentalist, composer, and music educator.

 Drawing from his particular expertise and interest in Ethnomusicology, Joe uses material from many Western and Eastern musical traditions to explore aspects of the human voice that are unfamiliar or uncommon in a choral context.